Organisational Overview / Our most material issues

 These credentials are important to maintain a

 competitive advantage.
-Any future acquisitions in
+Any future acquisitions

-the mining industry will require empowerment to
+in the mining industry will require empowerment

-be ensured.
+to be ensured.

-In 2015 Glencore BV acquired the shares of Royal Bafokeng Holdings
+In 2015 Glencore BV acquired the shares of Royal Bafokeng Holdings Limited.

-empowerment credentials of Merafe and the Venture however continue
+credentials of Merafe and the Venture however continue to be a focus.

 Safety, health and wellbeing of Merafe's employees and the Venture's employees and contractors